Introduction

 The Passage of Revelation 1:7-8

-Analyzing the Context
+Analyzing the Context of Revelation 1:8

-Revelation 1:4-8 – “John to the seven churches which are in Asia: Grace be unto you, and peace, from him which is, and which was, and which is to come; and from the seven Spirits which are before his throne; and from Jesus Christ, the faithful witness, and the firstborn of the dead, and the prince of the kings of the earth.
-Unto him that loved us, and washed us from our sins in his own blood, and hath made us kings and priests unto God and his Father; to him be glory and dominion for ever and ever.
+Revelation 1:4-8 – “John to the seven churches which are in Asia: Grace be unto you, and peace, from Him which is, and which was, and which is to come; and from the seven Spirits which are before His throne; and from Jesus Christ, the faithful witness, and the firstborn of the dead, and the prince of the kings of the earth.
+Unto Him that loved us, and washed us from our sins in His own blood, and hath made us kings and priests unto God and His Father; to Him be glory and dominion forever and ever.
 Amen.
-Behold, he cometh with clouds; and every eye shall see him, and they also which pierced him: and all kindreds of the earth shall wail because of him.
-Even so.
-Amen.
-I am Alpha and Omega, the beginning and the ending, saith the Lord, which is, and which was, and which is to come, the Almighty.“
+Behold, He cometh with clouds; and every eye shall see Him, and they also which pierced Him: and all kindreds of the earth shall wail because of Him.
+Even so, Amen.
+I am Alpha and Omega, the beginning and the ending, saith the Lord, which is, and which was, and which is to come, the Almighty“

-Notice that in verse 4, John describes that the “grace and peace” come to us from the side”of him who is, and who was, and who is to come” and also on the part of the “seven spirits“.
-Verse 8 also uses these same words to refer to Almighty God.
-Could verse 4, which we just read, be referring to the person of Jesus and the seven spirits?
+Notice that in verse 4, John describes that the “grace and peace” come from “Him which is, and which was, and which is to come“, and also from the “seven Spirits“.
+Verse 8 also uses these same words to refer to the Almighty God.
+Could verse 4, which we just read, be referring to the person of Jesus and the seven Spirits?
 The next verse answers this question when it says: “And from Jesus Christ, who is the faithful witness, the firstborn from the dead, and the prince of the kings of the earth“.

 Conclusion: Who is the Almighty?